cdd/rdkit/Docs/Book/RDKit_Book.rst

 been generated, it is used to set multiple bits based on different atom and bond type definitions.

-Self-Contained Structure Representations (SCSR) for Macromolecules
+Self-Contained Structure Representation (SCSR) for Macromolecules
 *******************

 The SCSR support tentative added to RDKit follows the description in the BIOVIA document “biovia_ctfileformats_2020.pdf” available from